-The reduction in centrally assigned principals (CAP) represents a decrease in 5.0 Centrally Assigned Principals
+The reduction in centrally assigned principals (CAP) represents a decrease in 1.0 Centrally Assigned Principal per learning centres and 1.0 FTE in the Director's Office.

 The total proposed reduction is \$5.6 million.

 Options to Balance - Central Department Discretionary Budget